ocaml/dune/doc/hacking.rst

    $ make doc

-For automatically updated builds, you can install sphinx-autobuild, and run
+For automatically updated builds, you can install sphinx-autobuild_, and run

 .. code:: sh